legerch/develop-memo/Linux/Ubuntu/ubuntu_packages.md

 - Buildroot GUI with _ncurses5_ : `sudo apt install libncurses-dev`
 - Buildroot GUI with _qt_ : `sudo apt install qtbase5-dev`
 - Buildroot GUI with _gtk_ : `sudo apt install libglade2-dev libglib2.0-dev libgtk2.0-dev`
-> Note than `buildroot GUI` is `KConfig` which is also used in others projects: kernel, busybox, u-boot, etc...
+> Note that `buildroot GUI` is `KConfig` which is also used in others projects: kernel, busybox, u-boot, etc...

 # 4. Edition tools
 ## 4.1.
 Qt